Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/relevant-precedents-for-signwriting-infrastructure/essay.md

 - **Founding period:** Late 1990s and early 2000s, with continued expansion.
 - **How it started:** Linguistic research at Boston University collected and annotated ASL video data that developed into public tools and lexical resources.
-- **Funding model:** NIH and NSF grants plus university support.
+- **Funding model:** Research grants, including NSF-supported work documented by ASLLRP, plus university-based stewardship.
 - **What it provides:** Video corpora, lexical resources, search interfaces, and downloadable annotations.
 - **Why relevant to SignWriting:** This shows that sign-language infrastructure naturally converges around corpora, lexical databases, annotation, search, and tools.
+- **Source trail:** ASLLRP describes NSF-supported work on ASL linguistic structure, computer-based recognition/generation, multimedia tools, public corpora, SignStream, DAI, and the ASLLRP ASL Sign Bank; Boston University's ASLLVD page describes the ASL Lexicon Video Dataset as more than 3,300 ASL signs and almost 9,800 tokens.
+See [ASLLRP](https://www.bu.edu/asllrp/indexright.html), [ASLLRP Resources](https://www.bu.edu/asllrp/indexleft.html), and [DAI-ASLLVD](https://www.bu.edu/asllrp/av/dai-asllvd.html).

 ### 6. MIDAS, University of Michigan

 - **Founding period:** Around 2015, with its 10th anniversary marked in 2025.
 - **How it started:** A cross-campus institute was created to advance data science and AI as shared research infrastructure across many disciplines.
 - **Funding model:** University support plus pilot grants, research services, proposal support, and partnership development.
-- **What it provides:** Proposal support, pilot funding, staff-scientist access, collaborator matching, training, and cross-campus research coordination.
+- **What it provides:** Research resources, training, pilot funding, proposal support, collaborator matching, partnership development, and cross-campus research coordination.
 - **Why relevant to SignWriting:** MIDAS is useful as a model for shared technical capacity: practical support can create immediate value while also generating collaborations and proposal leverage.
+- **Source trail:** MIDAS describes itself as a university-wide organization that advances data science and AI, provides research resources, training, postdoctoral programs, and collaborations; University of Michigan's technology timeline records MIDAS as created in July 2015 as part of the Data Science Initiative; MIDAS grant materials describe proposal support, collaborator identification, and research synergy.
+See [MIDAS](https://midas.umich.edu/), [U-M Accessible IT Timeline](https://timeline.it.umich.edu/node/2), and [MIDAS PODS RFP](https://micde.umich.edu/midas-request-for-proposals-for-propelling-original-data-science-grants-2024/).

 ## Pattern across the examples